echoedinvoker/nodejs-jonas/9-error-handling/118-dev-vs-prod/memo.md

 ![Alt log error for developer](pic/07.jpg)

+- Although npm has a logger to record error messages, in the future, if you want to put the server in the cloud, using console log is the most versatile and simple way.

 ## **Still Need to Mark some Errors "isOperational"**

 ![Alt we still need to mark 2 or 3 errors "isOperational"](pic/08.jpg)